tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ### Step away

+I find the advice of stepping away (or taking a step back) to be useful in all walks of life, and handling code review feedback is no exception.

 When you receive feedback on something you just worked on, it is more difficult to process it objectively than something you worked on days or even hours ago.
 This difficulty comes from the emotional attachment you form as you put effort into your work.
 Taking some time to "step away" from the code you just worked on can help you begin to detach these emotions and be more prepared to receive feedback.

-Stepping away can be as simple as checking email after you've pushed your code.
+"Stepping away" can be a simple context switch like processing your emails after you've pushed your code.
 However, it is more powerful to have physical separation.
 As silly as it may sound, I have found that actual, physical space helps me feel less attached to my code.
-Stepping away can be something quick like refilling your drink or take time, like taking a walk; it doesn't have to take long but should provide some physical and temporal distance between yourself and the code for which you are soliciting feedback.
+This physical separation can be something like refilling your drink stepping outside for some fresh air.
+Whatever you choose, it doesn't have to take a lot of time but should provide some physical and temporal distance between yourself and the code for which you are soliciting feedback.

-I find the advice of stepping away (or taking a step back) to be useful in all walks of life.
 Next time your code is ready for a review, try going for a walk.
 I think when you come back, you will see your code through a new lens.

 ### Review your code first